nazdridoy/ngpt/docs/usage/cli_usage.md

 ngpt -i
 ```

-In interective mode you can:
+In interactive mode you can:
-- Use the "ml" command to enter multiline text mode
+- Use the `/ml` command or press `Ctrl+E` to enter multiline text mode
 - Type or paste complex, multi-paragraph prompts
 - Press Ctrl+D (or Ctrl+Z on Windows) to submit the multiline input
 - Exit multiline mode anytime by typing ".exit" on a new line